"Every soul has a Torah."

 And that message echoed the conference’s theme — learn, inspire, think.

-The weeklong assembly, which began with a moving tribute to the victims of the synagogue massacre in Pittsburgh, featured a variety of thought-provoking sessions attended by more than 1,200 professionals, stakeholders and partners from around the global Hillel movement.
+The weeklong assembly, which began with a moving tribute to the victims of the synagogue massacre in Pittsburgh, featured a variety of thought-provoking sessions attended by nearly 1,200 professionals, stakeholders and partners from around the global Hillel movement.

 One of those sessions was the second-annual Hillel Talks, featuring five campus professionals who shared personal stories, insights and ideas to inspire their peers.